Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;B.is incorrect.
 Its suggest creting a readChangeFeed and keeeping track of changes in the bronze table using the changeDataFeed API.

-&nbsp;&nbsp;&nbsp;&nbsp;C.It suggests setting up a different streaming job to implement deduplication using customized logic while reading data from the bronze table.
+&nbsp;&nbsp;&nbsp;&nbsp;C. is incorrect.
+It suggests setting up a different streaming job to implement deduplication using customized logic while reading data from the bronze table.
 Although this strategy is workable, it adds complexity because it calls for creating a separate job and unique deduplication logic.
 Additionally, it creates extra work for managing and coordinating multiple streaming jobs and utilizing the writeStream.foreachBatch API and Spark SQL operations for deduplication.
 A, on the other hand, offers a simpler and more efficient method.

-&nbsp;&nbsp;&nbsp;&nbsp;D.should not be used to implement data deduplication.
+&nbsp;&nbsp;&nbsp;&nbsp;D. is incorrect.
+Should not be used to implement data deduplication.

-**Question 31: Databricks Tooling A data engineer is developing a highly sophisticated Databricks notebook that performs advanced data analysis tasks on large datasets.
+**Question 31: A data engineer is developing a highly sophisticated Databricks notebook that performs advanced data analysis tasks on large datasets.
 She wants to incorporate a seamless interactive experience for users into the notebook so they can dynamically control some important analysis-related parameters.
 The correct setting of these parameters has a significant impact on the analysis's accuracy and effectiveness.
 Which method from the list below should the data engineer use to use Databricks widgets to fulfill this requirement?**

 Options: